 - Do some Pi Day trivia

 - Have a circular parade

-- Do some math
+- Do the math with pi lessons

 DON’T MISS OUR FULL LIST OF ACTIVITIES FOR PI DAY BELOW!
 KEEP SCROLLING!